A London-Middlesex System-Wide Professional Learning Day

 CABINET OF CURIOSITY AND CREATIVITY (IN PERSON)

 Rooms of Wonder, Cabinets of Curiosity...
 Many years ago, people paid to see people's collections of curious things.
 The Cabinet of Curiosity became a traveling show to showcase collections that would wonder the audience.
 To capture that feeling, Kristen has created her own Cabinet of Curiosity (and Creativity) and travels with it to spark curiosity and wonder in the heart and soul of caregivers around the world.
 The Cabinet is filled with open ended materials that will get children (and adult learners) curious and creative.
 There will be many things that will make attendees say "Why didn't I think of that?".
-Kristen starts with a showcase of the contents of the Cabinet of Curiosity, then attendees will have time to interact with the materials and create their own play.
-Attendees will learn the benefits of curious and open-ended materials, understand how play schema drives behaviors in early childhood and walk away with new ideas.
+Kristen started with a showcase of the contents of the Cabinet of Curiosity, then attendees had time to interact with the materials and create their own play.
+Attendees learned the benefits of curious and open-ended materials, understand how play schema drives behaviors in early childhood and walk away with new ideas.

 Kristen Day (B.A.
 Education and ECE) is the founder of a play and nature based preschool and forest school in central Minnesota, host of The Play Based Learning Podcast and creator of The Camp Renegade Play Virtual Summit.
 Kristen retired from teaching two years ago to travel the world and inspire early childhood audiences to give children the most developmentally appropriate environment possible.